 Your brand’s values are the principles that give your business a moral center; they’re something that your audience can get behind.
-Sustainability, inclusion, craftsmanship, hard work, transparency, privacy, passion - these are qualities that you can give your business that will resonate with your audience.
+Sustainability, inclusion, craftsmanship, hard work, transparency, privacy, passion — these are qualities that will resonate with your audience.

 Start improving your marketing today

-If you’ve made it to the end of this article, congratulations!
 You’re now on your way to improving your marketing strategy, understanding your customers, and creating a brand that consumers can relate to.
-For more marketing expertise, check out the rest of our articles right here at B12.
+For more marketing expertise, check out the rest of our articles.